Kelly’s programs can be presented via keynotes, breakout/training sessions, webinars, on-site group training, one-to-one coaching or consulting

-- Analyze the hard and soft costs of unconscious bias
+- Analyze the costs of unconscious bias

 We are living in a time where daily we make decisions about whether to act upon our morals and values or surrender them based on fear, bias, indifference, or some other factor.
 It’s time to reflect on what pushes us one way or another.

 Many people don’t intervene because they fear judgment or retribution.